Best Nikon Z lenses

 Given the long focal length and the quality provided, the price might have been expected to be much higher.
 Although announced at over 7000€, you have here a very high quality lens!

-The table hereunder lists the main physical characteristics of the Nikon Z telephoto lenses mentioned above.
-Here is a summary of the lenses in the following table.
+The table below summarizes the main physical characteristics of the Nikon Z telephoto lenses mentioned above.

 | Nikon Z telephoto lenses | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||